 - Know how much you’re willing to accept and prepare to negotiate to a minimum price

-- Do not take your ad down until you’re certain you have received payment from the buyer – it won’t cost you anything to have it up longer
+- Do not take your ad down until you’re certain you have received payment from the buyer – it won’t cost you extra to have the ad up for longer.

 - Ensure your vehicle transfer paperwork is in order to ensure a smooth sale.